SEX COACH CAITLIN V

 Thank you for having me.
 And hopefully, we'll do part two because, like, I'm looking at my list of things that I want to ask.

 I'm like, oh my God, I have so many more questions.
-Yeah, let's do it.
+Yeah,

-So, guys, if you have any questions for Caitlin, shoot, and we'll do a part two.
+so, guys, if you have any questions for Caitlin, shoot, and we'll do a part two.
 Excellent.

 Thank you so much.
 It was such an honor having you.

-Be safe out there.
-And, guys, go have good sex.
+Be safe out there, and guys, go have good sex.

 Thank you.
 It was amazing.